-Did you know that your blood pressure can be a good indicator of your heart’s health?
+Did you know that your blood pressure can be a good indicator of your heart health?

-High blood pressure is actually a leading risk factor for heart disease and early death.
+High blood pressure is common and a leading risk factor for heart disease and early death.
 It’s sometimes called the “silent killer” because many people don’t know they have it, yet it can do a lot of harm.
-At your next health checkup, when your health care provider puts a cuff around your arm to take your blood pressure, be sure to ask about your numbers.
+So at your next health checkup, when your health care provider puts a cuff around your arm to take your blood pressure, be sure to ask about your numbers and what they mean.

-If you already have high blood pressure, the good news is that even small reductions in your blood pressure can help protect your cardiovascular health, and as a result help prevent heart attacks, stroke, heart failure and chronic kidney disease.
+If you already have high blood pressure, it’s important to know that even small reductions in your blood pressure can help protect your heart health and help prevent heart attacks, stroke, heart failure and chronic kidney disease.

 Blood pressure is a measure of how hard your blood pushes against your arteries as it moves through your body.